 Once you have done this, you will be able to take advantage of all the beautiful features that PDF forms provide for your business applications.

-If you are eager to learn more, check out Forms by Adobe documentation here: SAP Cloud Platform Forms by Adobe.
+If you are eager to learn more, check out SAP Forms by Adobe documentation here: SAP Forms Service by Adobe.